-Maintaining and expanding our international presence is an important component of our long-term growth plan.
+Expanding our international presence is an important component of our long-term growth plan.
 Our products are sold in over 100 foreign countries.
-International sales efforts are coordinated through local country dealers (including sub-distributors or sales agents) or through direct incountry sales.
+International sales efforts are coordinated through local country dealers (including sub-distributors or sales agents) or through direct in-country sales.
 We distribute our products through sales subsidiaries and branches with offices located in Australia, Austria, Belgium, Canada, China, Denmark, Finland, France, Germany, Italy, Korea, the Netherlands, Poland, Spain, Sweden and the United Kingdom.
-In these countries, our sales are denominated in the local currency and amounted to approximately 34% of our total net sales in 2015.
+In these countries, our sales are denominated in the local currency and amounted to approximately 30% of our total net sales in 2016.
 In the remaining countries where our products are sold through independent distributors, sales are denominated in United States dollars.